cvut/fittable/README.md

 *In future you'll be able to install fittable via bower.*

-When you're ready with all these tools, compile the project with command:
+When you're ready with all these tools, install it all with one command:

 ```
-$ npm build
+$ npm install
 ```

 The compiled files will appear in directory **dist/**